gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 These methods serve different needs.
 We need all 3 of them.

 Let's think about making this thing in JavaScript.
-You need to count the number of arguments or checking the type/<Keyword>undefined</Keyword>ness of arguments like below:
+You need to count the number of arguments or checking the type/`undefined`ness of arguments like below:

-[javascript]
+[Code lang="javascript"]
 Array.prototype.FindIndex = function(startIndex, count, match) {
     if (!count && !match) {
         match = startIndex;